SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 * ``Basic R Project``: RStudio AND JupyterLab with R kernel
 * ``Minimal Renku`` (language-agnostic): JupyterLab

-This can be customized -- see :ref:`customizable`.
+This can be customized -- see :ref:`customizing`.

 Starting a new Interactive Environment
 --------------------------------------